es5nhc/PiFmRds/README.md

 cat >rds_ctl
 PS MyText
 RT A text to be sent as radiotext
+PT 10
 TA ON
 PS OtherTxt
 TA OFF
 ...
 ```

-Every line must start with either `PS`, `RT` or `TA`, followed by one space character, and the desired value.
+Every line must start with either `PS`, `PT`, `RT` or `TA`, followed by one space character, and the desired value.
 Any other line format is silently ignored. `TA ON` switches the Traffic Announcement flag to *on*, any other value switches it to *off*.

 ## Warning and Disclaimer